scraggo/scraggo.github.io/_drafts/initial-screens.md

 You (hopefully) said it in your cover letter, but rehearse these points out loud:

 - What about the company and position appeals to you

 - Why you're a good fit

 example: ...

-Examples from your past projects that fit the role
+- Examples from your past projects that fit the role

+example: ...

 Get a big picture overview of the role, what they might ask